The Order of Things: The Museum and its Objects (V4137A)

 30 credits, Level 6

-The focus of the module is on a particular body of material drawn from the collections of the museum, dating from a specific time and place; this is employed as a basis to study issues in museology and museum history as well as in art history and the history of culture.
-Thus the focus will inevitably be on how 19th-21st century art history has interpreted and explained these objects.
-You undertake some general reading in the history of museums and debates in museology.
+You’ll examine a particular body of material from the collections of the museum, dating from a specific time and place.
+This is employed as a basis to study issues in museology and museum history, as well as in art history and the history of culture.
+The focus will be on how 19th-21st century art history has interpreted and explained these objects.
+You’ll aslo undertake general reading in the history of museums and debates in museology.

 Contact hours and workload

 This module is approximately 300 hours of work.
 This breaks down into about 33 hours of contact time and about 267 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.

 We regularly review our modules to incorporate student feedback, staff expertise, as well as the latest research and teaching methodology.
 We’re planning to run these modules in the academic year 2022/23.
 However, there may be changes to these modules in response to COVID-19, staff availability, student demand or updates to our curriculum.
 We’ll make sure to let our applicants know of material changes to modules at the earliest opportunity.

 This module is offered on the following courses: